hummatli/AndroidAppUpdater/README.md

 ## Library structure
 `You can call with the same way in Kotlin and Java.
 Library contains samples both in Kotlin and Java` Library components:
-* `MAHUpdaterDlg`- In this situation dialog show to user to update or install newer version and lets to postpone the action to later time and use application
+* `AAUpdaterDlg`- In this situation dialog show to user to update or install newer version and lets to postpone the action to later time and use application
-* `MAHRestricterDlg` - In this situation dialog urges user to update or install newer version and dont alow use older version
+* `AAUpdaterRestricterDlg` - In this situation dialog urges user to update or install newer version and dont alow use older version

 The porpose of lib to show automatically these dialogs on application start if there are any need for it.
-**-** `MAHUpdaterDlg` opens on following situation.
+**-** `AAUpdaterDlg` opens on following situation.
 * Or `uri_current` value is different from app's installed package url
 * Or `version_code_current` value is greater than app's installed version on device

-**-** `MAHRestricterDlg` opens on all situation `MAHUpdaterDlg` opens and following situation.
+**-** `AAUpdaterRestricterDlg` opens on all situation `AAUpdaterDlg` opens and following situation.
 * `version_code_min` value is greater than app's installed version on device

 But when you develop your apps UI and want to show these dialogs there are test modes also and you can open dialogs by calling methods relatively
-* `MAHUpdaterController.testUpdaterDlg(activity)` - `MAHUpdaterDlg`
+* `AAUpdaterController.testUpdaterDlg(activity)` - `AAUpdaterDlg`
-* `MAHUpdaterController.testRestricterDlg(activity)` - `MAHRestricterDlg`
+* `AAUpdaterController.testRestricterDlg(activity)` - `AAUpdaterRestricterDlg`

 ## Installation manual
 **1)** To import library to you project add following lines to project's `build.gradle` file.
-The last stable version is `1.1.5`
+The last stable version is `1.3.2`

 ```
 dependencies {
-    		compile 'com.mobapphome.library:mah-android-updater:1.1.7'
+    compile 'com.mobapphome.library:mah-android-updater:1.3.2'
 }
 ```

 **2)** On the start of your application call `MAHUpdaterController.init()` method to initialize modul.
 For example: MainActivity's `onCreate()` method or in splash activity.
 Check http url is correct and points to your service on the web.